dzek69/docker-windows-notifier/README.md

   Important:

+    - Only version 3 of docker-compose files are supported
     - Start your Docker containers before running this program to avoid triggering a lot of notifications that are created during setup phase of your containers.
 I feel this may even crash your container start-up sometimes.
 Better safe than sorry
     - Run this when current working directory is the same as docker-compose file location
     - Commands are sent to containers via `container_name` specified in docker-compose service, so make sure to define names before using this program